whaleygeek/anyio/README.md

 TESTING THE PRO MICRO

-At the moment, this has only been tested with python 2.7.3 - there are know issues we are looking at with some slightly earlier versions of 2.6 (to do with reading the version number of Python), and some known issues with all versions of Python 3 that we are looking at
+At the moment, this has only been tested with Python 2.7 - there are know issues we are looking at with some slightly earlier versions of 2.6 (to do with reading the version number of Python), and some known issues with all versions of Python 3 that we are looking at